killmytime/Lycoris/README.md

 # Lycoris

-you are my favoirite hello and hardest goodbye, ever.
+you are my favorite hello and hardest goodbye, ever.